-18) DDS208

-Introduction to Oral & Dental Diseases
+18) DDS208 Introduction to Oral & Dental Diseases (3 cr. /h.)

 This is an introduction to profession of dentistry.
 This course provides students with knowledge and understanding of oral and dental diseases, their etiology, pathogenesis and different stages of these lesions and their clinical manifestations.